 For GEO, establishing clear entity relationships is the priority.
 AI models use structured data (FAQPage, Article, Organization schemas) to understand facts on a page with confidence.
 Mark Kabana, VP of Data Innovation at Yext, put it directly: “If your data isn’t structured, consistent, and optimized for how modern platforms interpret it, your brand risks becoming invisible.”

 seoClarity’s 2025 AI Overview (AIO) tracking data shows that pages with structured FAQ and HowTo markup appear in AI-generated answers at 2-3x the rate of pages without schema.
 The technical bar for GEO is not high, but it is non-negotiable.
+To understand how to track whether your technical optimizations are working, see our guide on How to Measure AI Citations: Tools and Metrics.

 Should companies abandon SEO for GEO?